google-deepmind/recurrentgemma/CONTRIBUTING.md

 # How to Contribute

-We are currently evaluating whether to accept external PRs.
+We are currently not accepting external PRs.

 ## Before you begin